bdanielle092/SQL-Course/book-3-carnival-transactions/chapters/SQL_UPDATE.md

 ## Practice: Sales

-A Sales associate needs to update a sales record because her customer want so pay wish Mastercard instead of American Express.
+A Sales associate needs to update a sales record because her customer want to pay with a Mastercard instead of American Express.
 Update Customer, *Layla Igglesden* Sales record which has an invoice number of *2781047589*.